perseids-project/JackRDF/README.md

 ...to install Fuseki and the required gems

 # Config
-Open Rakefile and change the following config items if you must.
+Open Rakefile and change the following config items if necessary.

 	FUSEKI_TRIPLES = "/var/www/JackRDF/triples"
 	FUSEKI_HOST = "http://localhost"